ngrx/platform/projects/ngrx.io/content/guide/data/entity-actions.md

 The `entityName` is the default tag that appears between brackets in the formatted `type`, e.g., `'[Hero] NgRx Data/query-all'`.
 You can set this tag to identify the purpose of the operation and "who" dispatched it.
-Ngrx Data will put your tag between the brackets in the formatted `type`.
+NgRx Data will put your tag between the brackets in the formatted `type`.

 The `error` property indicates that something went wrong while processing the action.
 [See more below](#action-error).